nishanthbhat07/react-native-background-sync/README.md

 # react-native-background-sync

-Perform background data syncs in Android using Android's WorkManager
+A React Native library for performing background data syncs in Android using Android's WorkManager.

 ## Installation